-Nepal Parliament passes bill to change country’s map that includes Indian territory
+Violative and not tenable, says India after Nepal parliament passes bill to revise map

 The Nepal government had introduced the bill aimed at altering the country’s map in Parliament on May 31.
 It had also released a revised political and administrative map of the country, with the new areas incorporated.

 However, India objected to the move and warned Nepal not to resort to any “artificial enlargement” of territorial claims.
-“Nepal is well aware of India’s consistent position on this matter and we urge the Government of Nepal to refrain from such unjustified cartographic assertion and respect India’s sovereignty and territorial integrity,” foreign ministry spokesperson Anurag Srivastava had said at that time.
+“Nepal is well aware of India’s consistent position on this matter and we urge the Government of Nepal to refrain from such unjustified cartographic assertion and respect India’s sovereignty and territorial integrity,” Srivastava had said at that time.

 On May 27, Nepal Prime Minister KP Sharma Oli had failed to table the bill in Parliament, due to differences over it in the ruling party.
 Instead, he held an all-party meeting at his official residence.